 Both sexual and asexual methods are applicable in propagating molave or tugas trees (Vitex parviflora Juss.).
-Sexual methods consist of using extracted seeds and intact fruits, including wildlings which originate from the embryo within seeds.
+Sexual methods consist of using extracted seeds and intact fruits, including wildlings that originate from the embryo within seeds.
 Asexual methods include the use of stem cuttings.

 This paper is about the propagation of molave using fruits and seeds.
-The use of wildlings and stem cuttings as propagating materials is dealt with in another page (click here to read).
+The use of wildlings and stem cuttings as propagating materials is dealt with on another page (click here to read).
 But first, the distinction between the fruit and seed of the molave tree.

-A molave tree has many tiny flowers (~6-8 mm long), attached to the branches of a panicle (flower cluster like that in rice) having a peduncle (stalk) that emerge from the tip of a stem.
+A molave tree has many tiny flowers (~6-8 mm long), attached to the branches of a panicle (flower cluster like that in rice) having a peduncle (stalk) that emerges from the tip of a stem.
 After pollination and double fertilization, each flower develops into a plant organ which is botanically called fruit (click to read What is a Fruit?).

 The fruit is small (diameter about 5-6 mm), somewhat globe-shaped, colored green but turns blue-violet to black when ripe and dried.
 Ripening of fruits on the same tree does not occur at the same time but gradually.
 Contrary to common usage, the fruit of molave is not edible.

 Freshly detached ripe fruits, those which are easily visible on the ground under the tree canopy or those still attached to the panicle, are fleshy with soft outer enclosure (the pericarp or fruit wall, or pulp).
 But they become hard and dry after a few days on the ground or after drying.
 Inside each fruit is a seed (but some authorities say up to 3 or 4 seeds).
 Even when an intact fruit is used as propagating material, it is the seed, particularly the embryo inside, which develops into a seedling.

 Steps in Propagating Molave Using Seeds: